Here are the best foreign stories at 2000 hours | ExBulletin

 Islamabad: Pakistan has deployed regular troops to forward positions along the Afghan border due to the unstable security situation in the neighboring war-torn country following the withdrawal of US and NATO troops, announced Saturday a press article.

-FGN9 UN-AFGHAN-TALIBAN ISIL-K leaders hope to attract hard-line Taliban and other militants who reject the US-Taliban peace deal (UN report)
+ISIL-K leaders hope to attract hardline Taliban and other activists who reject US-Taliban peace deal (UN report)

 United Nations: Islamic State of Iraq and Levant-Khorasan leaders seek to lure Taliban and other activists who reject US-Afghan Taliban peace deal, Council report says Security Council, who expressed concern about the fragile security situation in the war-torn country with a risk of further deterioration.